-Sony A9 versus Sony RX1R II
+Sony A9 vs RX1R II

-The Sony Alpha A9 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were revealed to the public, respectively, in April 2017 and October 2015.
+The Sony Alpha A9 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were officially introduced, respectively, in April 2017 and October 2015.
 The A9 is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
-The A9 has a resolution of 24 megapixel, whereas the RX1R II provides 42.2 MP.
+The A9 has a resolution of 24 megapixels, whereas the RX1R II provides 42.2 MP.

-Body comparison: Sony A9 vs Sony RX1R II
+Body comparison: Sony A9 vs RX1R II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (40 percent) than the Sony A9.
 It is worth mentioning in this context that the A9 is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1R II has a lens built in, whereas the A9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A9 and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the A9 gets 650 shots out of its NP-FZ100 battery, while the RX1R II can take 220 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.